GKerfImf/Satisfiability-Theory-in-Coq/README.md

-# My micro-projects in Coq
+# My micro-project about satisfiability theory in Coq project

+## Readme -- yet to be written